gastonguaysiu/KIRP_II_ML_prediction/CpG450k/readme.md

 # Algorithmic Process Overview

-This repository contains a series of R scripts designed to execute a multi-phase algorithmic process aimed at classifying a validation dataset based on centroid positions determined through a series of convergences and an EM K-means cycle.
-Below is a detailed explanation of each script and its role in the process.
+This repository contains a series of R scripts designed to execute a multi-phase algorithmic process to classify a validation dataset based on centroid positions determined through a series of convergences and an EM K-means cycle.
+Below is a detailed explanation of each script's role in the process.

 ## Scripts Description

 ### Phase 1 to 3: Convergence Series Execution

 - **Script Name:** `alt_CpG_f1.R`
-- **Description:** This script is responsible for executing phases 1 through 3 of the algorithmic process.
+- **Description:** This script executes phases 1 through 3 of the algorithmic process.
 It systematically runs all 10 convergences in series, setting the foundation for the centroid determination in phase 4.
-Each convergence iterates through a predefined set of operations to refine the dataset's classification parameters progressively.
+Each convergence iterates through a predefined set of operations to progressively refine the dataset's classification parameters.

 ### Phase 4: Centroid Position Determination